-Welcome to the Financial Aid Office.
-We have many resources available to you on this site.
-You'll find information on applying for financial aid, completing your loan counseling interview, downloading forms, scholarships, and more.
-If you can't find what you're looking for, just contact us.
+You will find information on applying for financial aid, completing your loan counseling interview, downloading forms, scholarships, and more.
+Any and all questions, please contact us.
 We're here to help.

-Financial Aid information can be viewed on the CCSU Centralpipeline.
+Financial Aid information (award packages and missing documents) can be viewed on the CCSU Central Pipeline.

 APPLYING FOR FINANCIAL AID IRS DATA RETRIEVAL TUTORIAL

-MARCH 1 is the priority processing deadline for all Incoming applicants to file their 2013-14 FAFSA.
-If you meet this deadline you will be considered "on time" and eligible for need-based loans, grants, scholarships and work study.
+MARCH 1 is the priority processing deadline for all Incoming and Transfer applicants to file their 2014-15 FAFSA.
+Meeting this deadline will be consider you "on time" and eligible for grants and work study along with need-based loans.
 You do not have to be accepted by CCSU prior to filing your FAFSA.

 CONTINUING or RETURNING STUDENTS:

-April 16 is the priority processing deadline for all continuing applicants and continuing students to file their 2013-14 FAFSA.
-If you meet this deadline you will be considered "on time" and eligible for need-based loans, grants, scholarships and work study.
+April 15 is the priority processing deadline for all continuing applicants and continuing students to file their 2014-15 FAFSA.
+Meeting this deadline will be consider you "on time" and grants and work study along with need-based loans.

-You may file your FAFSA after the posted priority processing deadline and your aid will be limited to Direct Federal Stafford loans and Pell Grant if eligible
+You may file the FAFSA after the priority processing deadline.
+Aid will be limited to Direct Federal Stafford loans and Pell Grant, if eligible.

 What We Do